f1nal3/Juniorgram/Docs/New models explained.md

     messageInfo._reactions[4] = value[10].as<std::uint32_t>();
 ```

-Looks terrible, isn't it?
+Looks terrible, doesn't it?

+> 'value' above is variable of raw return type, which is multi-dimensional array with specific interface

-However, this solution also means that we cannot make it automated.
+However, using old models also means that we cannot make it automated.
 No doubt, we can do it, but let's simply look how it will be.
 Just imagine that we have 10 models, they represent 10 tables from DB.
 We want to erase all casts from business logic.
 So, this means that we need to write 10 overrided methods which will do the cast work.
 Cool, but what if we need to cast only a part of it?
 How to define what fields we want to cast?
 Of course, it also means that we have to write a lot of similar code inside this overridings.

+Resulting, we have next:
+- Old system cannot be automated
+- It's difficult to support it
+- It's difficult to expand this system
+- User must know how to work with raw return types

-It means that's going to be too expensive to make them, and even more expensive if we need to support and expand this stuff.
+It means that's going to be too expensive to have old system.

-It led to the new system that should be:
+All of this led to the new system that should be:
-- Able to use cast
+- Able to use cast, but it should be hidden from user
 - Able to store data as a field
 - Able to be expanded and supported